eduncan911/eduncan911.github.io/source/_posts/2017-05-26-aiy-google-assistant-upgrades-may-2017.markdown

 ~~*"Pi reboot"* and *"Pi Power Off"* needs some tweaking.
-I've [opened an issue](https://github.com/google/aiyprojects-raspbian/issues/69) suggesting we change the leading word "Pi" to something else, because it isn't detected very well.~~ It's been changed to *"Raspberry Reboot"* and *"Raspberry Power Off"*
+I've [opened an issue](https://github.com/google/aiyprojects-raspbian/issues/69) suggesting we change the leading word "Pi" to something else, because it isn't detected very well.~~ It's been changed to *"Raspberry Reboot"* and *"Raspberry Power Off."*

-## Setting to Auto-Start on Reboot/Power On

-If you want it running all the time to let the family play Trivia every morning, set your services to start on boot:

-    # UPDATE AUTO-START SERVICES ON BOOT (optional)
-    cd ~/voice-recognizer-raspi
-    sudo scripts/install-services.sh
-    sudo systemctl start status-led.service
-    sudo systemctl start status-monitor.service
-    sudo systemctl start voice-recognizer.service
-    sudo reboot

-Wait about 30 seconds and see if the button starts flashing again.
+## Review the new Config Files

+There's been a lot of movement lately.
+You may want to backup your existing config file and bring over the newest versions, then re-implement your configurations.

+    # back them up first
+    cp ~/.config/status-led.ini ~/.config/status-led.ini~
+    cp ~/.config/voice-recognizer.ini ~/.config/voice-recognizer.ini~

+    # copy the new ones over
+    cp ~/voice-recognizer-raspi/config/status-led.ini.default ~/.config/status-led.ini
+    cp ~/voice-recognizer-raspi/config/voice-recognizer.ini.default ~/.config/voice-recognizer.ini

+    # open and review the new options
+    nano ~/.config/voice-recognizer.ini

+You'll notice the new "ok-google" trigger as well as the trigger sound and more.

+If you want this automated in the future, add a `rm ~/.config/voice-recognizer.ini` to the upgrade steps before running the `scripts/install-deps.sh` file - as this file actually copies over the latest config files, if they don't exist.

 ## Enabling *"OK Google"* and *"Hey Google"* Hot Words

-This process is much preferred over the manual method talked about in [Raspberry Pi forums](https://www.raspberrypi.org/forums/viewtopic.php?f=114&t=183932).
+This process is preferred over the manual method talked about in [Raspberry Pi forums](https://www.raspberrypi.org/forums/viewtopic.php?f=114&t=183932).
 For one, it won't break your installation by modifying files that will create a conflict if you update the repository to the latest.